-About the Bachelor of Arts in Social Studies Education Degree
+About the BA in Social Studies Education Degree

 Why Study Social Studies Education at Cedarville?